 50 subjects were included in the study.
 Graph 1 shows age wise distribution of the subjects.
 It shows that 28 subjects were included in 11-20 age group, 18 subjects in 21-30 and 4 subjects were in the age group of 31-40 years.
 Graph 2 shows Gender wise distribution of the subjects.54% subjects were Females and 46% were Males.
-Graph 3 shows comparison of mean score of Questions on Psychological Implications for different amount of deviation for Esotropia.
-It shows that with increasing Ocular amount of deviation, Psychological Implications hamper more.
+Graph 3 shows comparison of mean score of Questions on Psychological Implications for different amount of deviation for Alternate Esotropia.
+Mean score of Questionnarie in the ocular deviation of 11-20, 21-30 and 31-40 is 10.5, 12 and 15 respectively.
+It shows that with increasing amount of Ocular deviation, Psychological Implications hamper more.